 bep5method looks up Internet addresses in a BitTorrent injector swarm, as explained here.

-Information on your local cache like the maximum accepted age of cached content, the approximate size of the cache, and a button to purge it completely.
+Information on your local cache like the maximum content age, approximate size of the cache, a button to purge it completely, and a link to the list of announced cache entries.